davidselassie/games/README.md

 * `tools` is a list of physical tools you need to play the game; this can be skipped

 ### Tags
-In order to help people find a game quickly, try to label your game with what broad category it applies to:
+To help people find a game quickly, try to label your game with what broad categories it applies to:

 * `group-large` - Best played with 15+ people
 * `group-medium` - Best played with 5+ people